SM J Mall

-SM J Mall (with the exterior signage as SM City J Mall) is a shopping mall in Mandaue, Philippines.
-Opened in 2011 and operated until 2023 as J Centre Mall, the mall was since acquired by SM Prime Holdings and was temporarily closed for upgrades and renovations, and reopened as SM J Mall on October 25, 2024.
+SM J Mall, (with the exterior signage as SM City J Mall) also known locally as J Mall, is a shopping mall in Mandaue, Philippines.
+Opened in 2011 and operated until 2023 as J Centre Mall, the mall was acquired by SM Prime Holdings and was temporarily closed for upgrades and renovations, reopening as SM J Mall on October 25, 2024.
 It is the first SM Supermall in Mandaue, the 4th SM Supermall in Cebu, and the 86th SM Supermall in the Philippines.